Infinite metacyclic subgroups of the mapping class group: Preliminaries

 \section{Preliminaries}

-For $g\geq 2$, let $S_g$ be the closed orientable surface of genus $g$.
-Let $\homeo(S_g)$ be the group of orientation-preserving self-homeomorphisms of $S_g$.
+For $g\geq 2$, let $S_g$ be the connected closed orientable surface of genus $g$.
 The \textit{mapping class group} of $S_g$ is the group of path components of $\homeo(S_g)$, and it will be denoted by $\map(S_g)$.
-The elements of $\map(S_g)$ are called mapping classes.
-A mapping class $F\in \map(S_g)$ is said to be \textit{periodic} if $F$ has finite order.
-A \textit{multicurve} in $S_g$ is a collection of isotopy classes of pairwise disjoint essential simple closed curves.
-A mapping class $F\in \map(S_g)$ is said to be \textit{reducible} if $F$ preserves a multicurve in $S_g$.
-A mapping class $F\in \map(S_g)$ is said to be \textit{irreducible} if $F$ is not reducible.
-A mapping class $F\in \map(S_g)$ is said to be \textit{pseudo-Anosov} if $F$ preserves a pair of transverse singular measured foliations on $S_g$.
+The elements of $\map(S_g)$ are called \textit{mapping classes}.
 The Nielsen-Thurston classification \cite{thurston2} asserts that each mapping class in $\map(S_g)$ is either periodic, reducible, or pseudo-Anosov.
-Further, a pseudo-Anosov mapping class is neither periodic nor reducible.